How To Spot Crypto Money Laundering in 2025

 • Converting substantial sums of fiat currency into crypto without a reasonable business premise

-Geographical risks
+Geographical Risks

 Criminals involved in money laundering exploit countries with weak regulations involving digital assets.
 So be on the lookout for: